-Reconstruction of record destroyed during pendency of the proceeding appropriate action against the staff entrusted with the custody of the record, so destroyed /lost, specific order of the Principal District Judge would be necessarily obtained for reconstruction of the same.
+322. If any record or any part thereof, is found destroyed or lost during pendency of the proceeding before any court, the fact should immediately be brought to the notice of Principal District Judge.
+Subject to taking an appropriate action against the staff entrusted with the custody of the record, so destroyed /lost, specific order of the Principal District Judge would be necessarily obtained for reconstruction of the same.
 Having obtained the order, proper notice shall be given to the counsel of both sides and their assistance may be taken to bring on record the copy of documents either destroyed or lost.
 After filing of copy of those documents, steps shall be taken by the presiding officers to reconstruct the record as expeditiously as possible.
 Reconstruction of the record so done be also reported to the Principal District Judge before proceeding further in the matter.